 I moved from OVH and DigitalOcean to a cheaper but better for value AlphaVPS, I have two domains, including this one.
-My credit for digitalocean was running out from the github education pack so I had to move fast.
+My credit for DigitalOcean was running out from the GitHub Education Pack so I had to move fast.

-I setup the directory structure and downloaded the backup of my old OVH server, and placed the important files in the correct locations.
-The first issue was the docker compose file, I incorrectly formatted area but wasn't too difficult.
+I setup the directory structure and downloaded the backup of my old OVH server (backblaze!), and placed the important files in the correct locations.
+The first issue was the docker compose file, I incorrectly formatted a few sections when I was mocking it up, but wasn't too difficult.

 The one thing I wanted to keep intact was ruined :c